 I have also taken to using the AI voices within the Read Aloud feature in MS Word.
 Those voices are nice to listen to, and hearing your words read back to you helps with the editorial process in a significant way.

-Google's search engine is AI powered, as is the search engine within Facebook and Instagram.
+Google's search engine is AI-powered, as is the search engine in Facebook and Instagram.

 I know that's not what people see as AI, but that is the reality.

-As for the prompt-type AI, I'm investigating options of using AI to assist with writing ALT text for images and promo copy.
+As for the prompt-type AI, I now use AI-generative tools to assist with writing ALT text for images and promo copy.

 The Landscape is in Flux

-The landscape surrounding AI is in a constant state of flux at the moment.
+The landscape surrounding AI is in a constant state of flux.
 Cases regarding copyright are still waiting to be heard, and the technology itself is advancing faster than we can keep up.

 There is a possibility that I might adopt AI to take on mundane business administration tasks in the future (no guarantees either way).
 Regardless of how I elect to use AI in the future, I will keep my followers updated.